 How To Make Mary Berry Vanilla Cupcakes

-- Combine Cake Ingredients: Using Mary Berry’s signature “all-in-one” method, measure the flour, caster sugar, softened butter, baking powder, eggs, milk, and vanilla extract into a large bowl.
+- Combine cake ingredients: Place the self-raising flour, caster sugar, softened butter (or margarine), baking powder, eggs, milk, and vanilla extract into a large mixing bowl.
+This is Mary’s signature “all-in-one” method, so you don’t need to cream the butter and sugar first.

-- Fill Cases and Bake: Divide the mixture evenly between the 12 paper cases.
-Bake in the preheated oven for 15-20 minutes, or until the cupcakes are well-risen, golden, and spring back when lightly touched.
+- Fill cases and bake: Divide the batter evenly between the 12 paper cases.
+Fill them about half to two-thirds full.
+Bake in the preheated oven for 15–20 minutes.
+The cupcakes are done when they are well-risen, golden brown, and spring back when lightly touched in the center.

 Recipe Tips